 We are also beginning to schedule elective procedures for dates in the near future as we continue to

 implement safety procedures to care for our patients and staff.

 Nevada Eye Physicians is safeguarding the health and well-being of our patients and staff in our clinics

 - We are keeping up with and following the recommendations of the Centers for Disease Control and Prevention (CDC); the World Health Organization (WHO); American Academy of Opthalmology (AAO), as well as other professional societies; and state and local health departments.

-- We are continuously monitoring, reviewing and improving our response as the situation evolves.
+- We have created a team of management and physicians to review our response as the situation evolves.

 - We are increasing awareness of our staff to be alert for signs and symptoms of COVID-19.

 - Staff who have traveled to areas with high infection rates will be required to extend their time away from work by an additional 14 days for home self-monitoring.

 - Staff to ask patients to wear a mask covering their appointment.

 - We are screening all patients before they enter the clinic with risk of exposure questionnaires